 3. Attend at least a minimum of 8 Quantitative Methods Forums.
 The 8 QM forums need not be in the same year, and although we specify a minimum number, we recommend that students attend as many forums as possible.

-4. Completion of a Minor Area Paper, Review Paper or Research Practicum with a focus on quantitative methods.
-The minor area paper or review paper should be at least 4,000 words (excluding tables, figures and references) on a topic related to the analysis of data in the behavioural sciences.
-The review paper should be written in a format acceptable for submission to a peer-reviewed journal, and to count towards the diploma it must be approved by the Quantitative Methods area.
-Alternatively the research practicum will be worth 6 credits and should be related to the analysis of data in the behavioural sciences.
+4. Completion of a Academic Breadth Comprehensive (ABC) Paper, Review Paper or Research Practicum with a focus on quantitative methods.
+The ABC paper or review paper should be at least 4,000 words (excluding tables, figures and references) on a topic related to the analysis of data in the behavioural sciences.
+The review paper should be written in a format acceptable for submission to a peer-reviewed journal, and to count towards the diploma it must be approved by the Quantitative Methods Diploma Coordinator.
+Alternatively the research practicum will be worth 6 credits and should be related to the analysis of data in the behavioural sciences, as approved by the Quantitative Methods Diploma Coordinator.
 A letter from the practicum supervisor outlining the nature of the practicum and indicating successful completion of the practicum will be required in order for the practicum to count towards the diploma.

 How to Apply

-Graduate students in the Departments of Psychology, Kinesiology, Nursing or other programs (with approval from the diploma coordinator), may apply for entry into the Quantitative Methods Diploma program.
+York University graduate students in the Departments of Psychology, Kinesiology, Nursing or other programs (with approval from the diploma coordinator) may apply for entry into the Quantitative Methods Diploma program.

 The admission requirement of having a Diploma Program adviser at the time of enrollment assures that students have a concrete plan of study to complete the diploma requirements within a reasonable time frame, as well as direct mentoring from faculty in the Quantitative Methods area.

-Applications are to be submitted to the Quantitative Methods Area Coordinator, Dr. David Flora.
+Applications are to be submitted to the Quantitative Methods Area Coordinator, Dr. Robert Cribbie.
 All applications should include the following:

 • Application form (downloadable here).